 We live in a promote yourself, put your best foot forward world.
 Posts of new cars, new clothes, and perfect vacations fill our social media feeds.
 We stroke our egos by seeking the approval of others.
 Success coaches teach people how to push their way to the front of the crowd and focus their attention on you.

 Don’t get me wrong.
 God is not against promotion.
-God loves to bless and to promote His children.
+God loves to bless and promote His children.
 The word “exalt” means to receive a high place of privilege and honor.

-God will honor those who humble themselves before Him.
-When you humble yourself before God, you confess your need of Him.
-Humbling yourself before God is confessing that He is God, and you aren’t.
-Humbling yourself if submitting your life, desires, and will to Him.
+God honors those who humble themselves before Him.
+When you humble yourself, you confess your need for Him.
+Humbling yourself before God is confessing that He is God, and you are not.
+Humbling yourself is submitting your life, desires, and will to Him.
 It is offering yourself as a living sacrifice before God.

 Too often, we do His job.
 We exalt ourselves.
-I have found from personal experience that when I take God’s job and exalt myself, He takes my job and humbles me.
-And by the way, God is very good at humbling me.
+In my personal experience when I take God’s job and exalt myself, He takes my job and humbles me.
+(By the way, God is very good at humbling me.)

-When you humble yourself before God, you release the incredible power of the Lord to work in your life.
+When you humble yourself before God, you become a conduit of God’s power.
+He is free to work in and through your life.

-God promises to exalt us in due season.
-That means He will exalt us on His timeframe, not ours.
+God promises to exalt you in due season.
+That means He will exalt you on His time frame, not yours.

-Humbling yourself under the mighty hand of God is allowing God to work in your life.
-Sometimes, when we feel the pressure of God’s hand on us, we resist.
-We fight back against God’s work in our life.
+Humbling yourself under the hand of God is allowing God to work in your life.
+Sometimes, when you feel the pressure of God’s hand on you, you resist.
+You fight back against God’s work in your life.

 When you humble yourself, you release your life into His hands.
-You open the doors for God to send His blessings into your life.
-God lifts up and exalts those who humble themselves before Him.
+You open the doors for God to bless your life.
+God will promote and exalt you as you humble yourself before Him.